-China March factory activity grows for first time in four months
+China March factory activity grows for first time in 4 months, but exports weak

 The official Purchasing Managers’ Index (PMI) rose to 50.5 in March from February’s three-year low of 49.2, marking the first expansion in four months, according to data released by the National Bureau of Statistics (NBS) on Sunday.
 The 50-mark separates growth from contraction on a monthly basis.

-Analysts surveyed by Reuters had forecast the manufacturing gauge would pick up slightly to 49.5, as factories ramped up production after long Lunar New Year holidays in February and rebuilt inventories ahead of a seasonal pickup in activity in spring.
+Analysts surveyed by Reuters had forecast the manufacturing gauge would pick up slightly to 49.5, as factories ramped up production after the Lunar New Year holidays and rebuilt inventories ahead of a seasonal pickup in activity in spring.

 Factory output grew at its fastest pace in six months in March, reversing a brief contraction in the previous month.
 It rose to 52.7 from February’s 49.5, the highest level seen since September 2018.

-Total new orders also grew at a quicker pace.
+Total new orders also grew at a quicker pace, driving up factory-gate prices to a five-month high of 51.4, ending four months of contraction.

+“The jump will likely give a big boost to stock markets and could delay a cut in the reserve requirement ratio (RRR),” said Ting Lu, chief China economist at Nomura.

+Ting said there is limited room for manufacturing PMI to rise further and the chance for another dip is “not small”.

+“Overall, although the manufacturing PMI in March can somewhat alleviate the pessimistic expectations of the economy, we believe that the actual situation may not be so optimistic as reflected in this indicator,” Lianxun Securities said in a note.

-But export orders still shrank for the 10th straight month, suggesting external demand still remained sluggish, and further policy cushion may be needed in case of an escalation in trade tensions.
-China’s trade-oriented neighbors Japan, South Korea and Taiwan have all seen more signs of slackening demand, both in China and elsewhere.
+Export orders shrank for the 10th straight month, suggesting external demand remained sluggish and further policy cushion may be needed if trade tensions escalate.
+China’s trade-oriented neighbors Japan, South Korea and Taiwan have seen more signs of slackening demand, both in China and elsewhere.

+“Construction work starting at the beginning of the year has led to strong domestic demand, but external demand is still weak, and the outlook on imports and exports is still not optimistic,” economists at Huatai Securities said.

-Tit-for-tat tariffs imposed by Washington and Beijing remain in place as they continue negotiations.
-But eight months into the trade war that has disrupted the flow of billions of dollars of goods between the world’s two largest economies, it is unclear if a deal acceptable to both sides can be done.
+Tit-for-tat tariffs imposed by Washington and Beijing remain in place as talks continue to end a trade war that has disrupted the flow of billions of dollars of goods between the world’s two largest economies.
+It’s unclear if a deal acceptable to both sides can be done.

+U.S. President Donald Trump said on Friday that talks with China were going very well, but added he would not accept anything less than a “great deal” after top trade officials wrapped up two days of discussions in Beijing.

-A U.S. trade delegation was in Beijing last week for the first face-to-face talks between the two sides since President Donald Trump delayed a March 1 deadline to avert a rise in tariffs on Chinese goods.
-In return, China’s Vice Premier Liu He will head to Washington on April 3 for more talks.
+China’s Vice Premier Liu He will head to Washington on April 3 for more talks.

-U.S. officials told Reuters on Wednesday that the United States and China have made progress in all areas under discussion in trade talks, with unprecedented movement on the touchy issue of forced technology transfers.

-Chinese factories continued to shed more staff in March, with the employment sub-index edging up marginally to 47.6 from 47.5 in February.
+Chinese factories shed more staff in March, with the employment sub-index edging up to 47.6 from 47.5 in February.

 Amid rising labor costs and weaker sales, a growing number of foreign companies from car makers to electronics manufacturers have decided to shut plants in China in recent months, raising the specter of more layoffs.
 The jobless rate in February rose to 5.3 percent, nearing a two-year high.